TheBrittinator/DA_Project_Churn_Analysis/README.md

 > Most customers hold more than one product.
 Perhaps include additional card offerings to customers who have only one credit card would yield a higher success rate.

-> In conclusion, recovering lost customers as well finding new and innovative ways to attract new customers from diverse demographics would be an ideal strategy in reducing bank churn.
+> In conclusion, recovering lost customers as well as finding new and innovative ways to attract new customers from diverse demographics would be an ideal strategy in reducing bank churn.